 - If your project, release, or product can do without these initiatives

 - A simpler alternative to accomplishing your initiatives

-This level of priorities comprises critical initiatives.
-However your projects, products and releases can do without them.
-Although, they would lack a given level of significance and value.
-Moreover, you can postpone and include them in coming releases without negatively affecting the present one.
+Should haves are priorities that comprise critical initiatives that are absolutely necessary for the success of the project.
+However, your projects, products, and specific release schedules can do without them.
+Although, they would lack a given level of significance and business value.
+Moreover, you can postpone and include should-haves in coming releases without negatively affecting the present ones.
 Enhancement updates and bug fixing are examples of should-haves.

-Could have priorities are not essential to your product’s existence.
-Instead, they are just nice to have and have no negative impact on your present or future projects, releases or products.
-They come into use should projects in the should-have and must-have categories end up larger than initially envisioned.
+Could haves are not essential to your product’s existence.
+Instead, they are just nice to have and have no negative impact on your present or future projects, releases, or products.
+Could have requirements come into use should projects in the should have and must have categories end up larger than initially envisioned.

-The last category includes those items that should not feature in current projects, releases and products.
+Won’t haves include those items that should not feature in current projects, releases, and products.
 Such initiatives may or may not become future priorities.
-Specifically this category assists managers to decide shouldn’t feature in their current priorities.
+Specifically, this category assists managers to decide shouldn’t feature in their current priorities.

 - Have teams that comprise representatives from an entire enterprise in their processes

 - Want to capture a wider perspective by incorporating stakeholders from different departments

 - Need your team to determine the amount of effort different categories need

 MoSCoW is a great prioritization tool for any project manager, but like everything else comes with Pros & Cons.